Frequently asked questions about financial support

 The Western Cape Department of Cultural Affairs and Sport has also made financial relief available for our provincial cultural, creative and sports sectors.

-Please note that applications for this fund close on 19 May at 16h00
+Please note that applications for this fund closed on 19 May at 16h00

 Read the official media statement for more info.